Você Decide

-Você Decide (You Decide / It's Your Call) is an interactive television program broadcast on the Brazilian TV network Rede Globo from 1992 to 2000.
+Você Decide (You Decide / It's Your Call) is an interactive television program broadcast on the Brazilian TV network TV Globo from 1992 to 2000.
 During each episode special cases were presented, and viewers would decide the ending through phone votes.

+In 2026 the new segments programs from Domingão com Huck and the new format digital viewers through internet votes.

 Broadcast history

 Você Decide is the second longest-running series of Rede Globo, with nine seasons and 323 episodes.

 On March 11, 1999, the episode Mulher 2000 had its finale shown only in the North and Northeast regions (along with portions of the Southeast and the Center-West regions) due to a blackout in Brazil and Paraguay in 1999 that greatly affected much of the country at the time of the show.

 In its final years, the program aired on Thursday nights shortly after Linha Direta.
 The last episode aired on August 17, 2000.
 The following week, the program was replaced with the miniseries Aquarela do Brasil (Watercolors of Brazil).
 Brazilian soap opera stars participated in the episodes, with some appearing in up to eight episodes.

 In Portugal, RTP 1 ran some episodes in the early 1990s, but the run proved unsuccessful.

 The format was also sold to China in 1994, with Beijing Television receiving a package of 26 episodes.
-At a time where few private telephone lines existed, Globo and BTV insisted that viewers should watch the program in shops and instead of the usual phone-in decision, it was up to the viewers, who were interviewed live, to select the ending.
+At a time when few private telephone lines existed, Globo and BTV insisted that viewers should watch the program in shops and instead of the usual phone-in decision, it was up to the viewers, who were interviewed live, to select the ending.